MalikG15/psbt_analyzer/readme.md

 It will adjust the fee based on current fee rates from mempol.space and determine new change after edits (if possible).

+Here's a [link](https://docs.google.com/document/d/1HUi98hxNd0j603sE1BS7fPruqjFKeqXLtPbAzYo2mIo/edit?usp=sharing) to the eng planning doc used to create this project.

 # Setup
 This project relies on some key libraries that can all be added via `pip install` and these include:
 - python-bitcointx